likhit26/terrible-tiny-tales-assignment/README.md

 This project makes use of the following technologies and tools:

- -React.js: A JavaScript library for building user interfaces.
+ - React.js: A JavaScript library for building user interfaces.
 It enables the creation of reusable UI components.
- -npm: The Node Package Manager is used for installing and managing project dependencies.
+ - npm: The Node Package Manager is used for installing and managing project dependencies.
- -Bootstrap: A popular front-end framework for designing responsive and visually appealing web pages.
+ - Bootstrap: A popular front-end framework for designing responsive and visually appealing web pages.
 Bootstrap provides a set of CSS and JavaScript components for building a responsive and mobile-first user interface.
- -Font Awesome Icons: A comprehensive collection of icons that can be easily customized and styled using CSS.
+ - Font Awesome Icons: A comprehensive collection of icons that can be easily customized and styled using CSS.
 Font Awesome icons enhance the visual elements of the project.
- -JSON: The profile data is hardcoded in a JSON file, providing a simple and structured way to store and manage the data.
+ - JSON: The profile data is hardcoded in a JSON file, providing a simple and structured way to store and manage the data.

 These technologies work together to create a dynamic and responsive profile page, providing a seamless user experience across different devices and screen sizes.

  ## Acknowledgment
  I'm thrilled to share this React app, crafted with dedication and enthusiasm, as part of an exciting coding assignment.
 Gratitude to Terribly Tiny Tales for providing this incredible opportunity!